 Have I mentioned how I like the look of city night life? :P

 All of these roses were fake, of course, but they just look so pretty!

 The walkway on every side of these fields were crowded with people & their cameras.
 I'm very glad that Korean culture is very big on pictures.
 It makes me feel less out of place walking around and taking pictures.

-Michael was so excited he had to express himself by going to Facebook.
+M was so excited he had to express himself by going to Facebook.
 LOL No, his phone went off and he had to check it in case it was work contacting him.